 We plotted the level of GHG emissions reduction in each of our dietary scenarios against the sum of squared percentage deviations from the current average diets for men and women (see Figure 3).
 According to this figure, there appears to be a clear point in the reduction of GHG emissions at which deviations from the current diet become extreme.
 This point occurs at around a 40% reduction in GHG emissions, and is more marked in men than in women since male diets would need to be modified more to fit with nutritional and environmental recommendations.
 Up to this point, considerable environmental benefits can be achieved with relatively small changes to the current diet (up to a 50% deviation for men and a 40% deviation for women).
-Above a 40% reduction in GHG emissions, the diet may become too limited and unpalatable for the population (e.g. a 60% reduction in GHG emissions requires around a 200% deviation from the current diet for men and a 150% deviation for women), though the environmental benefits would continue to increase.
+Above a 40% reduction in GHG emissions, the diet may become too limited and unacceptable for the population (e.g. a 60% reduction in GHG emissions requires around a 200% deviation from the current diet for men and a 150% deviation for women), though the environmental benefits would continue to increase.

 Discussion